Update: De Anza College no longer has a massage program but check out Skyline College in San Bruno.

 A group of professional bodyworkers and citizens got together and set up the California Massage Therapy Council and helped to pass laws to raise the standards for massage professionals.
 At the time of this writing, the state requirement for California is 500 hours, and the US national certification is 1000 hours.
 Some massage therapists never took the state boards when they began to be required and were grandfathered in under special provisions.

-How Many Hours of Training Do You Need to become a Massage Therapist?
+How Many Hours of Training Do You Need to Become a Massage Therapist?

 In most states, you do need to be certified.
 There are still a few states that do not require any certification, but they are becoming fewer by the year.
 You can be fined and even arrested for practicing without a city license or state or national certification for massage in some jurisdictions.

 Looking back now after years of training to work in both massage and Pilates, 150 hours does not seem like enough training to get started.
-The more rigorous standards have improved the profession and weeded out the sex-workers who were just using a city massage license as a front for businesses that had little to do with massage therapy.
+The more rigorous standards have improved the profession and weeded out the people who were just using a massage license as a front for businesses that had little to do with massage therapy.

 Searching for the Best Massage Therapy Program

-Depending on where you live you may have a community college that has an inexpensive program.
+Depending on where you live, you may have a community college that has an inexpensive program.
 If you are not close to a great college program, you may have to go the private school route and pay the additional money.

 National Holistic Institute